 Finding 2: Conflict raises wages.
 Workers who engage in conflict believe these actions increase their wage growth.
-In orange in the left panel of Figure 2, we plot the wage growth that these action takers report having received over the past year.
-We also asked respondents what wage growth they believe they would have received without taking actions, and plot this wage growth in blue.
-The distribution of hypothetical wage growth without actions is generally to the left of actual wage growth, with
+In blue in the left panel of Figure 2, we plot the wage growth that these action takers report having received over the past year.
+We also asked respondents what wage growth they believe they would have received without taking actions, and plot this wage growth in orange.
+The distribution of hypothetical wage growth without actions is generally to the left of actual wage growth, with a median wage growth of 0% compared to a median wage growth with these actions of 3 percentage points.